 The first thing to do before anything else is to firmly grasp your dream.
 The more you understand it the better.
 There’s a phrase people love today and that’s Follow Your Bliss.
 It’s not a bad phrase, it’s just not complete.

 Following our bliss means we’re seeking only what we want and what makes us happy.
 And while that’s also not bad, we should be mindful to consider that we’re part of a bigger plan.
 One that not only causes us to be fulfilled but also uses us to deliver fulfillment, in some way, to others.

 So starting with our passion and what brings us joy is a great place to start.
 We just need to understand how our passion connects with others outside of ourselves.
 True Purpose is never selfish.
 It always connects with others.

 Writing it down is not just a good idea – it’s biblical.
 The Bible tells us to write the vision and make it plain.
-Basically, get your ideas on paper and don’t be tempted to make the super deep.
+Basically, get your ideas on paper, and don’t be tempted to make them super deep.
 Keep it simple!